 Lublin, situated on the hills, has some amazing view points.
 Unique architecture of the Old Town creates the unforgettable atmosphere.
 We present you some places that will help you to capture the amazing panorama of Lublin.
 That's where the view is the best!

-Czwartek Hill.
 It's one of the oldest suburbs of Lublin.
-The name comes from the fairs that used to take place every Thursday.
-Local church of St Nicholas was erected in the first half of the XVI century on a hill above the Czechówka River.
+The name comes from the fairs that used to take place there.
+Local church of St Nicholas was erected probably in the X century on a hill above the Czechówka River.
 In the first half of the XVII century the church was redesigned in the Lublin renessaince style.
 The vast panorama seen from this place is truly impressive - especially in the mornings, when Lublin wakes up.